Tevita Pangai Junior

+He has previously played for the Brisbane Broncos, Penrith Panthers, Canterbury-Bankstown Bulldogs, and the Dolphins in the NRL, and for New South Wales at representative level.
+He is a former professional boxer.

 Background

-Pangai was born in Ashfield, New South Wales, Australia, is of, Niuean, Tuvaluan and Tongan descent, and moved to Newcastle, New South Wales at a young age.
+Pangai was born in Ashfield, New South Wales, is of, Tongan descent, and moved to Newcastle, New South Wales at a young age.

 He played his junior rugby league for the South Newcastle Lions in the Newcastle Rugby League, before being signed by the Newcastle Knights.

 Pangai is the younger brother of former North Queensland Cowboys player Mosese Pangai.

 Playing career

 Early career

 After playing in the lower grades at the Newcastle Knights, Pangai Junior joined the Canberra Raiders in 2013 and played for their NYC team from 2013 to 2015.
 On 7 November 2013, he re-signed with Canberra on a three-year contract.

 On 18 October 2014, he played for the Junior Kangaroos against the Junior Kiwis, playing at second-row in the Kangaroos' 14–15 loss at Mt Smart Stadium.
 He was again selected for the Junior Kangaroos in May 2015, playing off the interchange bench in the Kangaroos' 22-20 win at Robina Stadium.
 On 12 September 2015, he was named in Tonga's 58-man train-on squad for the World Cup qualifier against the Cook Islands.
 Two days later, he was named at second-row in the 2015 NYC Team of the Year.